 Character limits for common health professions’ application services (all include spaces):

 - Allopathic medicine (AMCAS): 5300 characters.
 For Texas schools (TMDSAS): 5000 characters

 - Osteopathic medicine (AACOMAS): 5300 characters

 - Dentistry (AADSAS): 4500 characters

-- Veterinary (VMCAS): Beginning with the 2018 application cycle, three essay questions will be implemented requiring 1000 characters each.
+- Veterinary (VMCAS): consists of three essay questions of 1000 characters each.
 The prompts are as follows:

 - There are many career choices within the veterinary profession.
 What are your future career goals and why?

 - In what ways do veterinarians contribute to society and what do you hope to contribute?

 - Considering the breadth of society we serve as veterinarians today; what attributes do you believe are essential to be successful within the veterinary profession?
 Of these attributes, which do you possess and how have you demonstrated these in the past?